arnavmazumder/Volunteer_Management_System/README.md

 - **Email Handling**: SES for tracking bounces and complaints

 ## Getting Started
-This repository contains no backend code or commit history for security purposes.
+This repository contains no backend code for security purposes.
 By cloning this repository, you will be able to run a webdevpack server to work with the frontend.
 For full functionality, you will need to implement the backend according to the API calls made in the frontend.
 The full website has been deployed <a href=https://volunteers.surdaan.org>here<a>.
-You may also contact me at arnavmazumder2023@gmail.com if you are interested in seeing the full project.

 ### Prerequisites